 I am the Assistant Professor of Religion and Society at the Franciscan School of Theology, a school committed to the holistic formation of lay and ordained ministers and scholars in the Franciscan tradition.
-I am also a Research Fellow at the Center for Church Management at Villanova University as well as the Center for the Study of Religion and Society at the University of Notre Dame.
+I am also a Research Fellow at the Center for Applied Research in the Apostolate at Georgetown University as well as the Center for the Study of Religion and Society at the University of Notre Dame.
 Especially drawn to young adult ministry, I am a member of the Alliance for Campus Ministry, an advisory group to the USCCB’s Secretariat on Catholic Education.
+My previous appointments include Research Fellow at the Center for Church Management at Villanova University.

 With training in both theology and the social sciences, my teaching and research areas include Catholicism, family, young adults, social ethics and religion in American civic life.
 My writings on American Catholic life appear in both Catholic and academic publications, including a forthcoming book, Catholic Activism Today: Individual Transformation and the Struggle for Social Justice (NYU Press 2020), as well as my edited collection, Young Adult American Catholics (Paulist Press 2018).
 Some of my recent projects include an exploration of Catholic marriage preparation programs, two national studies (survey followed by in-depth interviews) of Catholic campus ministers, a study of Latino Catholic stewardship and a national study of American abortion attitudes.